Articles

 an illustration of a pyramid representing the 7 components of the strategic planning process

-Why a concrete strategic planning process is important
+Why is the strategic planning process important?

 Just as a chess player needs a gameplan to reach checkmate, a company needs a solid strategic plan to achieve its goals.